-Since my childhood, I am listening from the people around me saying that “There is so much competition, you have to work hard” or “There are cut throat competition, work hand, otherwise…” and I am sure many of us might have heard the same.
+Since my childhood, I am listening from the people around me saying that “There is so much competition, you have to work hard” or “There is cut-throat competition, work hand, otherwise…” and I am sure many of us might have heard the same.

 My question here is, is there really a competition?

-Now imagine yourself in this scenario, assume that you fall in the top 10 position among 100 students.
-What are the chances that you will get the job among hundred and why?
+Now imagine yourself in this scenario, assume that you fall in the top 10 positions among 100 students.
+What are the chances that you will get the job among the hundred and why?
 Think.

 My point is here, percentage/CGPA might make you eligible to attend the interview, but to clear that, you need the something else.
 The very basic concepts of the subject to which the job profile relates.

 Now think, how many of your 100 fellow batchmates have good concepts required to answer all questions of the interview?
 Hardly 1,2 or 4!!.
 Now, who are your actual competitor?
 These 4 students, who really know concepts or those 96 who are there just to attempt the interview and/or who relying on the luck to get the job?